umer-sheikh/bird-whisperer/README.md

 ## Citation :star:
 (In progress)<br>
-If you find our work, this repository, or pretrained models useful, please consider giving a star :star: and citation.
+If you find our work or this repository useful, please consider giving a star :star: and citation.
 ```bibtex
 ```